-Contact me at rjlacko (at) gmail (dot) com, or on Twitter @TheRJLacko
+Contact her at rjlacko (at) gmail (dot) com, or on Twitter @TheRJLacko, or on Instagram at @RebeccaJLacko

 Bainbridge Artisan Resource Network Writing Instructor and Volunteer